 - Normal-adjacent tissue;

-- Peripheral blood (plasma, CNA (circulating nucleic acid) plasma and buffy coat).
+- Peripheral blood (plasma, cell-free plasma and buffy coat).

 - Fresh frozen tissue (~250 mg/vial);

-- Slides, wax sections and paraffin-embedded formalin-fixed tissue sections;
+- Slides, wax sections and formalin fixed paraffin-embedded (FFPE) tissue sections;

 Molecular variation in tumour samples may relate to variation in clinical outcome.
 To facilitate such studies OTB collects detailed information on every case.
 OTB can provide detailed, non-identifying information to researchers on approximately 400 clinical data elements, including:

-- Donor demographic information (e.g., age range, anatomical sex, vital status);
+- Donor demographic information (e.g., age suppressed to 5-year range, biological sex, vital status);

 - Outcomes and progression of disease (e.g., initial diagnosis, metastasis, recurrence);

-- Sample collection details (e.g., collection date, processing time);
+- Sample collection details (e.g., year of collection, processing time);

 - Pathology and diagnosis details (e.g., histology, size of tumour, grade);